Chrismoryofficial/Android-virus/README.md

-# Android-Elite-Virus
+# Android-Virus
-Elite is an android virus and Hellboy is an anti-virus that has features as mentioned below.
+Wormory is an android virus and Angel is an anti-virus that has features as mentioned below.

-Elite Android Virus Features:-
+Wormory Android Virus Features:-

     Send sms continuously from the device to all phone contacts randomly till mobile balance is nil.
     Block sms messenger, etc apps.